 I’ve been wanting to experiment with Old Fashioned Milk Paint for a while and I knew this dresser was the perfect piece.

 In case you aren’t familiar with milk paint, it is a vintage-style furniture paint made from milk protein along with other completely natural, safe ingredients.

-Furniture painters love milk paint because it gives a very authentic vintage look to painted pieces of furniture.
-Furniture that was painted over 100 years ago was pretty much always painted with milk paint and furniture painted with milk paint today most closely matches that look.
+Many furniture painters love milk paint because it gives a very authentic vintage look to painted pieces of furniture.

 When painting raw wood, milk paint actually absorbs into the wood, while most other paints simply coat the surface.
 Milk paint is also the absolute best way to recreate an aged, chippy paint effect.